Sunetra Gupta: Works of fiction

 Gupta wrote her first works of fiction in Bengali.
 She was a translator of the poetry of Rabindranath Tagore.
 She has published several novels in English.
 In October 2012 her fifth novel, So Good in Black, was longlisted for the DSC Prize for South Asian Literature.
 Her novels have been awarded the Sahitya Akademi Award, the Southern Arts Literature Prize, shortlisted for the Crossword Award, and longlisted for the Orange Prize.

 Personal life

 Gupta was married to the Irish vaccinologist Adrian V. S. Hill from 1994 to 2020.
 They have two daughters.
-Gupta has dismissed claims of having a right-wing perspective, claiming to be "more Left than Labour".
+She has dismissed claims of having a right-wing perspective, claiming to be "more Left than Labour".